kyraikeda/kyraikeda.github.io/essays/frameworks.md

 ---

 <br>
-Instead of writing a whole essay on how I felt about frameworks, how about I just leave this picture here. <br>
+Instead of writing a whole essay on how I felt about frameworks, how about I just leave this picture here. <br><br>
 <img class="ui large image" src="../images/sad-cat.JPG">
 <br>
 <br>